MiriamRGarcia/MiriamRGarcia/README.md

 - 👋 Hi, I’m @MiriamRGarcia, Principal Investigator of a team interested in **mathematical modelling (and applications) of microbial dynamics** using (ordinary, partial, stochastic) differential equations.
 Usually coding in Matlab, R, C++...

+- (On-going work) 🌐  [Microracle](https://microracle.shinyapps.io/Microracle/)  Webpage with models (🖳) and data (📈) for simulating bacterial dynamics with antimicrobials

 - See next a list of Models (🖳), Data (📈) or Model&Data (🖳📈) we have been working on
   - 🖳📈 [Inactivation Escherichia&Bacillus with sub-MIC Carvacrol](https://zenodo.org/doi/10.5281/zenodo.6656085) [(📜 Paper)](https://doi.org/10.1016/j.jfoodeng.2023.111734)
   - 🖳📈 [Inactivation Escherichia&Bacillus with Sub-MIC DDAC](https://zenodo.org/doi/10.5281/zenodo.5167910)       [(📜 Paper)](https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2022.758237/pdf?isPublishedV2=false)